timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-12-30
+# Objectives for Today 2024-12-31

-- Update the KPI's
+- The last and final day of 2024.
+- Tomorrow is a New Year!
-- Begin End of Year Review
+- End of Year Review 2024
-- Begin New Goals of 2025
+- Review / Finalize New Goals of 2025

 ## Events / Notices / Coming Soon

+January 6th -> January 17th: Experimenting with streaming from 3am ET -> 11am ET!!!

 - Physics of Tires & Terrible Brakes in ICE!
 - What is happening with the primary collider slamming into the ground on the Vehicle Drop test?